astropy/astroquery/docs/mast/mast_obsquery.rst

 Downloading a Single File
 -------------------------

-You can download a single data product file using the `~astroquery.mast.ObservationsClass.download_file` method, and passing in a MAST Data URI.
-The default is to download the file the current working directory, which can be changed with the ``local_path`` keyword argument.
+You can download a single data product file by using the `~astroquery.mast.ObservationsClass.download_file` method and passing in a MAST Data URI.
+The default is to download the file to the current working directory, but you can specify the download directory or filepath with the ``local_path`` keyword argument.

 .. doctest-remote-data::